department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

     - url: /health-care/messaging/
       title: Send a Secure Message to Your Health Care Team
       description: Send a secure, private note to your primary care provider or other members of your VA health care team.
+    - url: /health-care/schedule-an-appointment
+      title: Schedule a VA appointment
+      description: Find out how to make doctors appointments with your VA healthcare team online or by phone.
     - url: /health-care/health-records/
       title: Get Your VA Health Records
       description: View, download, and print your VA health records.